istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

 istio-system   example-istiocontrolplane              HEALTHY   11m
 {{< /text >}}

-Then run the following command to install the new revision of the Istio control plane based on the in-cluster `IstioOperator` Custom Resource:
+Then run the following command to install the new revision of the Istio control plane based on the in-cluster `IstioOperator` CR:

 {{< text bash >}}
 $ istioctl operator init --revision 1-7-0
 {{< /text >}}

 {{< tip >}}
-You can alternatively use Helm to deploy the operator of a different by setting revision value:
+You can alternatively use Helm to deploy another operator with a different revision setting:

 {{< text bash >}}
 $ helm template manifests/charts/istio-operator/ \